skip navigation links

 508-792-8722, 8723 Fax

-The Massachusetts Department of Mental Retardation (DMR) provides services to adults 18 years of age or older who have mental retardation, and children under 18 years of age with a developmental disability.
-AT services provided by the DMR range from assessments and evaluations to demonstration, design, fabrication, modification, and repair of equipment and devices.
+The Massachusetts Department of Developmental Services (DDS) provides services to adults 18 years of age or older who have intellectual disabilities, and children under 18 years of age with a developmental disability.
+AT services provided by the Department range from assessments and evaluations to demonstration, design, fabrication, modification, and repair of equipment and devices.
 Services address mobility, environmental, vocational, leisure and communication needs.
 Equipment loan is available.
-Referrals to a DMR Adaptive Technology Center are necessary through an individual's DMR service coordinator.
+Referrals to an Adaptive Technology Center are necessary through an individual's Department of Developmental Services service coordinator.

 Kelley Assistive Technology Resource Center